 Governing law and dispute resolution: If the transaction involves r.EU-based parties or assets, and in particular if any judgment which may be obtained in respect of it is likely to need to be enforced throughout the r.EU, consider carefully which governing law and dispute resolution mechanism to include in the M&A documents.
-Following the end of the transition period, English jurisdiction clauses will no longer automatically be respected in the r.EU in the way that they were previously, and English court judgments will no longer automatically be enforceable in r.EU states.
-For more on this, see the Disputes section.
+Following the end of the transition period, English jurisdiction clauses are no longer automatically respected in the r.EU in the way that they were previously, and English court judgments are no longer automatically enforceable in r.EU states.
+For more on this, see "Beyond Brexit: Dispute Resolution".